 OMAHA, Neb. — Union Pacific and Norfolk Southern say their proposed transcontinental merger will take more than 2 million trucks off the road annually, boosting the combined system’s traffic by 1.4 million intermodal loads and 425,000 carloads.

-The growth details are among those included in the 6,692-page merger application the railroads filed with the Surface Transportation Board on Friday (Dec.
+The nearly 12% growth projection is among the details included in the 6,692-page merger application the railroads filed with the Surface Transportation Board on Friday (Dec.
 19).

 The combined railroad would see revenue growth of $4.2 billion three years into the merger, with nearly $1 billion in cost synergies.
 UP will spend $1.1 billion in capacity improvements, plus another $1.1 billion on technology integration and other investments.